 We performed a comparison between DataCore SANsymphony and VMware Software Defined Storage based on real PeerSpot user reviews.

-Find out what your peers are saying about StarWind, Nutanix, Red Hat and others in Software Defined Storage (SDS)."The interface is user-friendly."
+Find out what your peers are saying about StarWind, Nutanix, Red Hat and others in Software Defined Storage (SDS)."Continuous data protection (CDP), can be used to "protect" again ransomware by recording all write on disk in a log.
+You can recover your data with incredible time granularity."

 "The most useful feature of SANsymphony is that it's able to manage any brand of block storage."